 Not to be left on the sidelines, the Swiss watch industry is paying (at least some) attention to the rise of the smartwatch.
 Tag Heuer was an early mover, partnering with Intel and Google to release the Connected in 2015.

 This is a true smartwatch, in that it has a touch screen and runs Wear OS.
-It lacks a heart rate monitor, but in its latest iteration has GPS for accurate run tracking and NFC for Google Pay.
+The latest model, launched in 2020, includes a heart rate monitor for the first time, along with GPS for accurate run tracking and NFC for Google Pay.

-Priced from $1,200, the current model is available in two sizes, 41mm and 45mm, and although chunky (around 10mm thick), its design matches the sporty look of Tag's regular wristwear.
+Priced from $1,800 to $2,350, the current model is available in a single case size of 45mm and although chunky (around 10mm thick), its design matches the sporty look of Tag's regular wrist wear.